mwhipple/brine/docs/concepts.rst

    Then the value of the response body is equal to `foo`

-Will be split where the subject of the step (``the value of the response body``) defines the selector and the predicate of the step ``is equal to `foo``` defines the assertion (which is translated to a step such as ``Then it is equal to `foo```).
+will be split where the subject of the step (``the value of the response body``) defines the selector and the predicate of the step ``is equal to `foo``` defines the assertion (which is translated to a step such as ``Then it is equal to `foo```).

-The result of this is that the assertion steps will always follow a pattern where the subject resembles ``the value of ...`` and the predicate always resembles ``is ...``.
-Learning the selection phrases and the assertion phrases and combining them should be a more efficient and flexible way to become familiar with the language instead of focusing on the resulting combined steps.
+The support this the assertion steps will always follow a pattern where the subject resembles ``the value of ...`` and the predicate always resembles ``is ...``.
+Learning the selection phrases, the assertion phrases , and how to combine them should be a more efficient and flexible way to become familiar with the language rather than focusing on the resulting productions.

 The chosen approach sacrifices eloquence for the sake of consistency.
 The predicate will always start with a variation of "to be" which can lead to awkward language such as ``is including`` rather than simply ``includes``.
-The consistency provides additional benefits such as consistent modification: for instance negation ca always be done using the "to be" verb (such as ``is not`` rather than working out the appropriate phrasing for a more natural sounding step (let alone the logic).
+The consistency provides additional benefits such as consistent modification;
+the "to be" verb can always be negated (to ``is not``), for example, rather than working out the appropriate phrasing for a more natural sounding step (let alone the logic).